qbatten-grata/eng-practices/review/developer/cl-descriptions.md

 -   "Add convenience functions."
 -   "kill weird URLs."

-Some of those are real CL descriptions.
+Some of those are real PR descriptions.
 Although short, they do not provide enough useful information.

-## Good CL Descriptions {#good}
+## Good PR Descriptions {#good}

 Here are some examples of good descriptions.